 Still waiting for this wish.
-We had some real frightening times with the maiden this past Fall when she became overwhelmed after a difficult summer of change … and was disclosing she wanted to end her life.
+We had some real distressing times with the maiden this Fall when she became overwhelmed after a difficult summer of change.
 Check out Hanging on to light and life.

 One area that may provide some help (at least in Canada) is the new accessibility legislation.
 The goal is to promote equality of opportunity, and increase inclusion and participation of Canadians who have disabilities or functional limitations.
 CanFASD has proposed 10 areas for inclusion (which touch on many of the wishes I wrote about) and includes equitable access to FASD diagnostic services.

 This wish was directed toward the stigma, blame and shame toward women and drinking.
 It will take a long time for this wish to be granted however I did discover a great resource called The Language Guide, which aims to change the words we use.
 It is a great resource and is a great addition to other programs aimed at stamping out stigma.